IT-Jeroen/31Single/README.md

 # 31 Single

 ## Game Rules:
-* The purpose of this card game is to score 31 points, and or to not score the lowest number of points.
+* The purpose of this card game is to score 31 points, and or not to score the lowest number of points.
 * All number cards are worth their number value, All picture cards are worth 10 points, except Aces, which are worth 11 points.
 * You need to collect three cards from the same suite (heart, club, spade, diamond) to be able to collect 31.
 * You can collect three different suite cards with the same rank which will give you a score of 30.5 (Also with 3 aces).
 * If one player scores 31, all other players will get one last turn.
 (A badge displaying 31 will appear)
 * If all other players fold/hold then the the last player will get one last turn.
 (A player who folds/hold will display a red stroke around the cards)
-* An orange stroke will appear around the cards of the auto-player who turn it is.
+* An orange stroke will appear around the cards of the auto-player who's turn it is.

 ## Purpose:
 * The purpose of this project is to build up a portfolio as my resume, to display my skills for an entry-level full-stack web develloper job.